 America’s #1 snack food is recognized each year on March 14th.
 On National Potato Chip Day, this snack will be enjoyed by millions of people across the country.

-Following is a little history about how the popular potato chip came to be.
+How the popular potato chip came to be.

 On August 24, 1853, an unhappy restaurant customer, complaining that his potatoes were too thick and soggy, kept sending them back.
 Chef George Crum decided to slice the potatoes as thin as possible, frying them until crisp and added extra salt.
 To the chef’s surprise, the customer loved them, and they soon became a regular item on the restaurant’s menu under the name of “Saratoga Chips.”